pyk595/tp/docs/UserGuide.md

 title: User Guide
 ---

-Automated Insurance Assistant (AIA) is a desktop application that aims to serve as an easy alternative to a customer relationship management system for Insurance Agents to manage their client contacts.
+Automated Insurance Assistant (AIA) is a desktop application that helps Insurance Agents to manage their client contacts.
-Insurance agents can use this application to keep track of client meetings and important dates of each client.
+Instead of hiring a secretary to handle day-to-day activities, using AIA can help you achieve the following:
+- Catalogue and easily retrieve saved data on clients based on specific categories
+- Keep track of important events and time sensitive tasks to do for each client (e.g. client birthdays)
+- Keep records of previous interactions with each client

 Usage of this application is optimised for use via a Command Line Interface (CLI) while still displaying information to users in an intuitive manner, through a Graphical User Interface (GUI).
-If you can type fast, AIA can reduce the amount of administrative work you need to do for each client.
+If you can type fast, AIA can drastically reduce the amount of time spent on retreiving saved information for each client that might have been saved on many different sources previously.

 This user guide offers the following to insurance agents or other users trying to learn how to use the application:
 - A quick start to running the application
 - All available features
 - Examples on how to use each feature

+### Use of in-text formatting
 Bold words refer to commands to be performed by users.

+e.g. **cd** will refer to the "change directory" command in CLI.

 Words in quotations are files, file types or dependencies.

+e.g. "exe" refers to the executable file type used on windows.

 ----
 <div style="page-break-after: always;"></div>